abrahamgue05/Learning_C_Language/Projects/Project.md

 ## Extras

-- I want to do something that uses mallorca and related
+- I want to do something that uses malloc and related

+- **Why?:** C is a memory language, learning malloc and more related memory this as pointers and addresses